liabifano/ml-aws/README.md

 [![Build Status](http://img.shields.io/travis/liabifano/ml-aws.svg?style=flat)](https://travis-ci.org/liabifano/ml-aws)

-The goal of this project is to be some kind of tutorial to spin a predictive model as a service in a Amazon Web Services, the stack allows have multiple version of the same model which is great to retrain and do A/B test.
+The goal of this project is to be some kind of tutorial to get up a cluster in AWS to run a predictive model as a REST service.
+Besides that, the stack of this tutorial allows have multiple version of the model which is great to retrain and do A/B test.
-In the end of [`Step by step`](#step-by-step) you'll have a endpoint of cluster of machines in aws to run the model and access the results.
+In the end of [`Step by step`](#step-by-step) you'll have a endpoint of cluster of machines in AWS to run the model and access the results.
 The request's inputs and model's outputs will be also available in a postgres database.

 The entire stack is configured to run according to the amazon's free tier rules, so if still have free tier, you won't be charged.

 The scripts will use mainly:
- - AWS command line to communicate with AWS application and specify the requeried infro to run our application `modelapp`
+ - AWS command line client to communicate with AWS application to run our application `modelapp`
  - Docker command line to build images that will run inside each machine of the cluster
  - `jq` to parse json outputs from `awscli`

-The web framework in this tutorial is Flask, but could be other as long it respects the contracts with the database and endpoints.
+The web framework in this tutorial is Flask and the model running is a simple model using `iris` dataset, but could be other as long it respects the contracts with the database and endpoints.
-It means, changing the web framework or even the programming language will not change the way that the service will be deployed.
+That means, changing the web framework and model or even the programming language will not change the way that the service is deployed.

 > **NOTE**: The scripts are optimized to work with MacOS and if you hold a Linux or Windows, some modifications will be suggested.